2012 Acura RL - Powertrain

 2-PIECE DUAL-STAGE INTAKE MANIFOLD

 The 3.7L V-6 uses a dual-stage intake manifold that is designed to deliver maximum airflow to the cylinders across the full range of engine operating rpm.
-The 2-piece manifold is constructed of cast-magnesium alloy to be very light.
+The 2-piece manifold is constructed of cast-magnesium to be very light.

 The dual-stage induction system significantly boosts torque across the engine's full operating range by working in concert with the VTEC® valvetrain.
 Within the manifold are two separate butterfly valves that are operated electrically by the engine's powertrain control module (PCM) to provide two distinct modes of operation via changing plenum volume and intake airflow routing.